Cannon-Thurston Maps,i-bounded Geometry and a theorem of McMullen: Universal Covers of Building Blocks and Electric Geometry

 {\bf Case 3:} First, from Lemma \ref{tw-isom2} the (power of the) Dehn twist $\phi$ used in the construction of $B$ is a (uniform) quasi-isometry of $\widetilde{S}$ equipped with the electric metric.
-Again, if $\pi$ denotes the nearest point projection in the electric metric, then from Lemma \ref{almost-commute}, there exists $C_2 > 0$ such that \\
+Again, if $\pi$ denotes the nearest point projection in the electric metric, then from Lemma \ref{almost-commute}, there exists $C_2 > 0$ such that $d_e(\phi ( \pi (p)), \pi ( \phi (p))) \leq C_2$.
+Here $d_e$ denotes the electric metric.
+From this it follows that